galacticcouncil/hydration-docs/docs/democracy_referenda.md

 Once a referendum has been proposed, it cannot be revoked until it has entered the voting round.
 An exception to this rule is made for proposals which are deemed detrimental to the protocol (e.g. code changes introducing a bug).
 In this limited case, the referendum proposal can be cancelled by the [HydraDX Council](/democracy_council) (with a 60% super-majority) or the [Technical Committee](/democracy_technical_committee) (unanimously).
 All tokens wich were locked by supporters seconding the proposal are burned.

 ## Voting in a Referendum {#referenda-vote}
-HydraDX referenda have a launch period of XXX days.
+HydraDX referenda have a launch period of 3 days.
 At the beginning of every new period, the proposal with the highest amount of seconding is taken from the waiting queue and put into a voting round.
-Every voting round has a duration of XXX days.
+Every voting round has a duration of 3 days.
 During this period, community members can vote on the referendum using a weighted, stake-base mechanism.
 They do so by locking up a certain amount of HDX tokens for a given timeframe.

 :::note
 Locked HDX tokens cannot be transferred for the duration of the chosen lock period.
 However, they can still be used for staking and for voting.